In this article I’m going to look at what natural remedies for IBS (Irritable Bowel Syndrome) there are.

 In a trial of 906 IBS patients, supplementation with psyllium was effective at improving symptoms compared to the placebo.

-If you’re interested in discovering whether psyllium helps your IBS an easy way to do this is to make some of this delicious bread from Kate at the Gluten Free Alchemist.
-Make sure you use my wholegrain gluten free flour blend too.
+If you’re interested in discovering whether psyllium helps your IBS an easy way to do this is to make bread using my gluten free bread mix, or to check out some of my many recipes that include psyllium in them.

 Let me know what natural remedies for IBS you’ve found.
 I’d love to hear from you.